Where have the past 4 months gone?

 Partly the two are linked: without getting out for much real photography, I’ve lacked the inspiration even to share older images here.
 It has also just been a busy few months on all fronts, but I’ve recently had a little time and more importantly enthusiasm to work on this site again.
 All behind-the-scenes stuff so far, but that background work has finally nudged me to share this today and hopefully restart publishing photos more regularly.

-The image at the head of this article is one that rather more prolific year of 2020, when I took advantage of the changing clocks to make it up to Simonside for sunrise one autumn morning.
+The image at the head of this article is one from that rather more prolific year of 2020, when I took advantage of the changing clocks to make it up to Simonside for sunrise one autumn morning.
 Later that same morning, I would get one of my favourite photos of 2020.